 Orphan Well Due Diligence: M&A and Surface Rights Workflows

-How to use the orphan flag + BA licensee snapshot API for operator-level closure exposure analysis and surface-rights diligence.
+How to use the orphan flag and per-operator rollup for operator-level closure exposure analysis and surface-rights diligence.

 Orphan Well Due Diligence

 Closure-obligation exposure is one of the central diligence questions in Alberta oil and gas M&A and surface-rights transactions.
-The Orphan Well Association (OWA) inventory grows when licensees become unable to fulfill closure obligations — by year-end 2025 the orphan count was in the tens of thousands.
-Township Canada surfaces the orphan flag on every well plus a per-operator rollup via the BA licensee snapshot API.
+The Orphan Well Association (OWA) inventory grows when licensees become unable to fulfill closure obligations - the orphan count now runs to more than 19,000 wells in Alberta.
+Township Canada surfaces the orphan flag on every well plus a per-operator rollup of closure exposure.

 The two diligence questions